Car Washing Machines Tips for Efficient Maintenance and Water Usage

 • Industrial fleet washing systems

-These machines use a combination of:
+These machines rely on a combination of:

-• High pressure washer technology
+• High-pressure washer technology

 • Foam application systems